What is Problem Statement in Design Thinking? With Example

-Space saturation literally means filling up a space – like a whiteboard or a wall – with insights, data and other gatherings.
-This brings your entire team together and ensures you all are on the same page, paving the way for meaningful thinking processes.
+Space saturation literally means filling up space – like a whiteboard or a wall – with insights, data, and other gatherings.
+This brings your project team together and ensures you all are on the same page, paving the way for meaningful thinking processes.

 It’s a general notion that when you ask the right questions, you will receive the answers and directions that will take you down the right path.
 This aspect in design thinking incorporates such thoughts.
 That’s why design thinkers ask four important questions.